nafizjiwa/TernaryOperator/README.md

 # TernaryOperator
 What is a Ternary Operator?
-It is a simplified CONDITIONAL operator an alternative to an if...else statement.
+It is a simplified CONDITIONAL operator anD a shorthand syntax for an if...else statement.
 <br>
 | | JavaScript operator that takes three operands|
 |---|---|